TianhuiHu/GiveMeCredit-Paidy/README.md

 Historical data are provided on 150,000 borrowers.https://www.kaggle.com/c/GiveMeSomeCredit

-## Usage
+## Scripts

-Provide instructions and examples for how to use your project.
-This can include code snippets, command-line instructions, or screenshots.
+EDA.ipnyb in this notebook, an exploratory data analysis is performed on Give Me Some Credit's training set and preprocessing advice will be given accordingly.

-preprocess.py Running this script will preprocess training dataset and saves essential items to ensure that the test dataset goes through the same preprocessing steps.
-Output items will be a pickled dictionary containing values for imputation (if activated), and preprocessed dataset in the data/ folder.
+preprocessing.ipynb Running this script will preprocess training dataset and saves essential items to ensure that the test dataset goes through the same preprocessing steps.
+Output items  and preprocessed dataset in the csv/ folder.

-train.py Running this script will train a classic machine learning model on the preprocessed training dataset and saves the model.
-The model file can be found in model_output/ folder.
+model_selection.ipynb Running this script will train a classic machine learning model on the preprocessed training dataset and saves the model.
+The model file can be found in models/ folder.

-generate_predictions.py Running this script will allow the trained model to generate predictions for the test dataset.
+Model_Tunning.ipynb Running this script will allow the trained model to generate predictions for the test dataset.
 The predictions can be found in a csv contained within model_output/ folder.

-## Contributing

-Explain how others can contribute to your project.
-Provide guidelines for submitting pull requests, reporting issues, or suggesting improvements.
+Model Validation.ipynb Running this script will provide final step - model validation

 ## License